kakisoft/slides/accounting-for-engineers/slide.md

 It was easy for me to understand.

-In others books, they divide by accounting title.
+In other books, they divide by accounting title before journal entry.
 But, he uses easier way.

 So, I will tell you that method.
-If you understand it, you can tsransmit to SAP.
+If you understand it, you can transmit to SAP.

 ---

-## before that ...
+## First of all

 debit means **"ME"**